What is Freedom Aquatics?

 I am not getting important text messages about last minute schedule changes on my phone.
 What should I do?

 You should check that the right cell number and carrier are listed on your account.
-Incorrect carriers will cause text messages not to go through.
+An incorrect carrier or number will cause text messages not to go through.
 Therefore, we should be notified of any changes to your carrier and/or cell number.
 To update your number and/or carrier please email to email@example.com or login into your Team Unify account.
 To login please click HERE or go to the www.freedomaquatics.com website and login through the SWIM TEAM LOGIN button

 What are the different levels within the Swim School?

 Beginner 1 – is the entry level of Learn to Swim Program and are based on a “two to one” ratio with one of our instructors (2:1) Swimmers are beginning to get comfortable in the water and get ready to learn how to submerge and exhale.
 They learn to float prone and supine without floats; to push and glide from the wall; to kick front crawl and backcrawl with rhythmic breathing.